-On or before the date of the examination, the candidate must be a qualified employee of New York State and have had two months of permanent competitive or 55-b/55-c service as either:
+On or before the date of the examination, you must be a qualified employee of New York State and have had three months of permanent competitive or 55-b/55-c service as:

-A. Contract Management Specialist 3 or Purchasing Officer 3;
+Either A. Contract Management Specialist 3 or Assistant Director Financial Administration 3;

-B. Procurement Manager 1, Assistant Director Division of Purchase, or Business Officer 2.
+Or B. Procurement Manager 1, Business Officer 4, or Assistant Director Financial Administration 2.

-For informational purposes only, click on the examination number(s) listed below to see the current or previous examination(s) that are used to fill this title.37-887
+For informational purposes only, click on the examination number(s) listed below to see the current or previous examination(s) that are used to fill this title.38-996

 This title is filled via promotion by the agency or agencies which have this title.
 Candidates must have had appropriate service in the promotional field for this title to be eligible for consideration.
 Applicants must apply directly to the agency or agencies that have this title.